p0l1t1c1an/Mines/README.md

 Optimization levels fast or s (in gcc) seem to have the most of these, and no optimization normally gives one or two.
 I'm not sure the cause behind this, and will be looking into it.

+### Memory Leaks
+When using valgrind, it shows that I have tens of thousands of bytes lost by termination, hundreds of thousands are possibly lost, and millions are still reachable.
+My guess is that most of these are something to do with the Gtk and how it frees the memory it has been using for its widgets.

 ### End Note
 If you find any issues, the cause to one of the known issues above, or have an idea for a new feature, Please let me by submitting an issue or pull request.
-I would especially welcome a fix to my SVG images, in particular the faces.\
+I would especially welcome a fix to my SVG images, in particular the faces, and any memory leaks that I could control.\
 All are welcome to collaboration.